3dcitydb/3dcitydb-docs/source/wfs/configuration/feature-types.rst

 corner).
 The coordinate values must be given in WGS 84.

 .. note::
-   The bounding box is not automatically checked against or computed from the database, but rather copied to the WFS *capabilities* document “as is”.
+   The bounding box is neither automatically checked against nor computed from the database, but rather copied to the WFS *capabilities* document “as is”.